agentpppp/medialRecord/README.md

 -  Fully frontend — no backend or external database required
 -  Clean, responsive UI with TailwindCSS

+## Key feture
+Key Features / Implementation Highlights
+Unique Patient Identification:
+Each patient is assigned a UUID (Universally Unique Identifier) on creation to ensure every record is reliably distinct.
+This is critical for:

+Avoiding collisions in local DB entries.

+Supporting offline-first logic where records may be created across different tabs/sessions.

+Ensuring stable keys when syncing or exporting data.

+UUIDs are generated using the crypto.randomUUID() Web API.
 -------------------------+++++++++++++++++--------------+++++-------------

 ##  Live Demo